ais1175/TaysPridePack/README.md

 - Download the updated vMenu and put it in your server/resources folder [vMenu](https://github.com/ProjectFairnessLabs/PF-vMenu/releases)

-- Open the FILES folder and drag the taymckenzienzbs inside the FIVEM folder, into your FiveM resources
+- Open the FILES folder and drag the tayspridemerch inside the FIVEM folder, into your FiveM resources

 - Add ensure tayspridemerch to your server.cfg

 - Press M to open vMenu  and browse thru your new added clothes (They are always added to the end / last DLC clothes)

-IF THEY DO NOT APPEAR, YOU DO NOT HAVE THE REQUIRED PATREON SUBSCRIPTION TO STREAM CLOTHING.
+IF THEY DO NOT APPEAR, YOU DO NOT HAVE THE REQUIRED PATREON SUBSCRIPTION TO STREAM CLOTHING OR YOUR CLOTHING SCRIPT DOES NOT DETECT THEM.